 So, why would someone get an appraisal on an FHA streamline refinance?
 Because you can only include closing costs in the new loan amount on streamline loans with an appraisal.
 Otherwise, closing costs have to be paid out of pocket (or with a lender credit).

-If you order an appraisal, make sure you have enough equity in the home to cover the existing balance of the loan, closing costs, and any interest due.
-If you don’t have have equity in your property, it’s best not to obtain an appraisal.
+If you order an appraisal, make sure you have enough equity in the home to cover the existing loan balance, closing costs, and any interest due.
+If you don’t have equity in your property, it’s best not to obtain an appraisal.